Scaling up the Banded Matrix Factorization Mechanism for Differentially Private ML: Introduction

-\item \textbf{Toeplitz Approximation}: For scenarios demanding even more iterations (up to and beyond $10^6$), we trade off some accuracy for extreme scalability using Banded Toeplitz matrices.
-Their structure enables $O(n \cdot b)$ time and $O(n)$ space complexity during strategy optimization.
-Experiments show the approximation quality loss to be less than $4\%$ in terms of expected error.
+\begin{itemize}[leftmargin=*] \item \textbf{Efficient Strategy Optimization}: We exploit the structure of banded strategies to reduce the per-iteration complexity of strategy optimization to $O(n^2 \cdot b)$ time and $O(n \cdot b)$ space, which allows \bandmf to scale to approximately $n=10^5$ training iterations.
+For scenarios demanding even more iterations (up to and beyond $n>10^7$), we restrict attention to banded Toeplitz strategies, whose structure enables $O(n \cdot b)$ time and $O(n)$ space complexity during strategy optimization.
+Experiments show the approximation quality loss to be less than $2\%$ in terms of expected error.

-\item \textbf{Distributed Noise Generation}: Prior implementations of \dpmffamily-style mechanisms add noise on a single machine, even when training is coordinated across 1000's of machines \cite{denisov2022improved,choquette2022multi}.
+\item \textbf{Distributed Noise Generation}: Prior implementations of \dpmffamily-style mechanisms add noise on a single machine, even when training is coordinated across 1000's of machines \citep{denisov2022improved,choquette2022multi}.
 We show how to effectively distribute the noise generation process, allowing \bandmf to effectively take advantage of multi-machine environments common in large scale training regimes, and scale to larger models and more bands than was previously possible.

-\item \textbf{Practical Guidance}: We conduct comprehensive experiments on expected error, and use these results to provide a more complete picture of the performance characteristics of \bandmf than prior work on MF-style mechanisms, which have primarily focused on the few-epoch regime.
-We demonstrate that optimal $b$ values often fall within practical memory constraints, making \bandmf's overhead manageable for real-world use. \end{itemize}
+Experiments demonstrate negligible training-time overhead compared to \dpsgd, even with hundreds of bands.